IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics-mooncake.md

 ---
-    pageTitle="What are the capabilities of Media Analytics?" description="What are the capabilities of Media Analytics?" service="microsoft.media"
+    title: "What are the capabilities of Media Analytics?"
+    description: "What are the capabilities of Media Analytics?" service="microsoft.media"
     resource="mediaservices"
     authors="juliako"
-    ms.author="juliako"
+    ms.author: "juliako"
     displayOrder="5"
-    selfHelpType="resource"
-    supportTopicIds=""
-    resourceTags=""
-    productPesIds=""
-    cloudEnvironments="MoonCake"
- 	articleId="0cb3e6b1-620e-4070-8791-8eed7ddedd0b"
-	ownershipId="StorageMediaEdge_Media"
-/>
+    selfhelptype: "resource"
+    supporttopicids: ""
+    resourcetags: ""
+    productpesids: ""
+    cloudenvironments: "MoonCake"
+ 	articleid: "0cb3e6b1-620e-4070-8791-8eed7ddedd0b"
+	ownershipid: "StorageMediaEdge_Media"
+---

 # What are the capabilities of Media Analytics?